warchive/goose2-sensors/README.md

 * Create a README file for your particular sensor and document as well as you can.
 * At the end add a brief description about your sensor into the main README file in the repo.
 If you need help with how to do this, look at how IMU sensor is done.
+* For testing you can create your main.cpp file but make sure there are not multiple main files.
+In order to avoid this, add your main file to `.gitignore`.
+This way everyone can have their separate main files.

+## How to Code in Clion
+This project is created in Clion using a library called `platformio`.
+In order for you to use this, follow the following steps:
+* Install Clion.
+You can get one for free using student account.
+* Install Platformio based on your machine.
+Click on [`install`](http://docs.platformio.org/en/latest/installation.html) and follow the instructions.
+* Go to the project folder and using system terminal type `platformio init --ide clion --board megaatmega2560`.
+This `board` option can be different based on what board you are using.
+Click on [`available boards`](http://docs.platformio.org/en/latest/platforms/atmelavr.html) to learn more.
+* Every time you add a library or copy paste some files or change the structure, you have to follow the above step.
+* For further help regarding this let Deep Dhillon know.

 ## IMU Sensor
 This library contains code to control Adafruit IMUs to reliably determine pod position.
 For further